Mrrm2/1800_202230_DTC04/README.md

 ## General Info
 This browser based web application to ...
-I am Kira and I am excited because I want to make something
+I am Kira and I am excited because I want to make something I am YeEun and I am excited for this project because I make something

 ## Technologies
 Technologies used for this project: